As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Similar to the other cutting tools, safety measures should not be ignored.
 Always wear protective equipment and make sure the device is working according to the factory specifications.
 Good luck out there!

-I recommend buying this dremel drill (Amazon link) with variable speed from 5,000 to 35,000 RPM with electronic feedback for consistent performance and with additional accessories, and plastic storage case included.
+I recommend buying this dremel drill (Amazon link) with variable speed from 5,000 to 35,000 RPM with electronic feedback for consistent performance and with additional accessories, and a plastic storage case included.

 TIP: Dremel drills are not only great tools for cutting rocks but also for polishing them.
 That’s why I wrote a step-by-step guide on how to polish rocks with a Dremel drill, check it out here:

 How to Polish Rocks With a Dremel Drill?
 Follow These 4 Steps

 Still did not find the answer to your answers about cutting rocks?
 Find frequently asked questions in the section below:

 If you want to cut stones by hand, you will need the right hammer and chisel.
 The best hammer for rockhounding is the Geologist’s hammer, while a good chisel should always have a carbide tip, it all depends on what type of rock you want to cut.
 You can also use machine tools such as planers, saws, cutters, grinders, and polishers.

 How to Cut Stone Using a Diamond-Tipped Saw?

 Diamond-tipped saw’s don’t actually cut; they grind.
 This saw’s edge is coated with tiny diamond particles, which scratch the stones as it spins around on the blade, which causes millions of little scratches that eventually lead all the way through the piece of stone.
 Because they work this way, a Diamond-tipped saw is much safer to work with.